 - Do not allow your butt to sag.
 Flex your tummy, squeeze your butt cheeks, and keep your body stiff from your head to your toe.

-- Grab the bar with your hands slightly closer together and keeping your elbows at an angle to your body, similar to doing a bench-press.
+- Grab the bar with your hands slightly closer together.

 - Make sure you go down completely.